www3838438/dbu/doc/custom.md

  * #Alt: name of an alternative package, or other package related to this list
  * #Res: URL to a resource/help link to add on the package doc page (using the target webpage title)

+#### Main documentation

+Markdown files directly under `doc` directory, as well as the main `README.md` and `TODO.md` files can be edited freely.

 ### Changing the locale/language

 The live system is built with `fr_FR.UTF_8` (french) as default locale.
 If you want to define the locale to english at boot time, while on the syslinux (boot) menu, hightlight the `Live (amd64)` entry, press the TAB key, and replace `locale=fr_FR.UTF-8` with `locale=en_US.UTF-8` and press Enter.

 Not that only these 2 locales (english and french) are pre-generated, other languages have to be manually added to the build configuration, and the ISO rebuilt.